Council Members

 Tony was commissioned into the Royal Engineers in 1976 and after a full career in the Armed Forces he retired in 2011 with his last role leading a £14Bn PFI project to deliver technical training to the RN, Army and RAF.
 He was appointed as the Head of Programmes with Babcock International Land Division in 2011 until 2016 when he was selected as the Under-Treasurer (Chief Executive) of the Honourable Society of Gray’s Inn, one of the Inns of Court.
 In this appointment, he was closely involved in regulatory and general policy issues as they affected the barristers’ profession.
 He retired from Gray’s in 2022 and was made an Honorary Bencher.
 He is a Trustee of The Queen’s Gurkha Engineers Association and a Trustee of the Soldiers of Oxfordshire Museum.

-Amber Bannon (SRP Licensor Representative from May 2025)
+Amber Bannon (SRP Licensor Representative)

 Amber is an Honorary Fellow and Past President of SRP and is very experienced in the governance of the Society.
 She holds CRadP status and is currently the Secretary of SRP’s Governance Committee, and SRP’s Parliamentary Liaison Officer.
 She is an active member of the SRP Events Committee, Committee for the Liaison of IRPA and Partner Societies, and the Honours and Nominations Advisory Committee.
 Amber has over 24 years’ experience as an environmental regulator for radioactive substances activities at the Environment Agency, the last 6 of those being in a national role for the Advanced Nuclear technologies Team, and now works as the Policy and Regulation Engagement Lead for Sizewell C.